alvaro319/PaymentCardSwiftUIChallenge/README.md

 12. The user can also use the searchbar to filter the list of pay types in the payment list.
 If the user searches a paytype, the list is filtered.
 13. When filtering a pay type, if the user then selects a paytype, all the filtered list of paytypes reappear along with the selected paytype checked.
 When the user clicks Done, Payment modal is dismissed.
 14. The user is then presented with a Finish button.
 When the Finish button is clicked, another view is displayed stating: Congatulations!
+15. Lastly, if the user selects a pay type in the Payment Modal View but the timer expires, the Done button is disabled along with all the paytypes listed.
+The user may return to the main view but both the Open payment button and the Finish button will be disabled.